-An eligible issuer for the 2020 plan year is any QHP issuer that:
+An eligible issuer for the 2021 plan year is any QHP issuer that:

-- Offered coverage through the Exchange in 2017, 2018, and 2019, - Provides medical coverage, and - Meets the QIS minimum enrollment threshold (more than 500 enrollees within a product type as of July 1, 2018).
+- Offered coverage through the Exchange in 2018, 2019, and 2020, - Provides medical coverage, and - Meets the QIS minimum enrollment threshold (more than 500 enrollees within a product type as of July 1, 2019).

 The QIS requirements apply to all eligible issuers offering QHPs, including QHPs compatible with health savings accounts (HSAs).
-For plan year 2020, QIS requirements will not apply to child-only plans or stand-alone dental plans.
+For plan year 2021, QIS requirements will not apply to child-only plans or stand-alone dental plans.

-All eligible issuers must comply with the following QIS requirements for the 2020 plan year:
+All eligible issuers must comply with the following QIS requirements for the 2021 plan year:

-- Implement a QIS, which is a payment structure that provides increased reimbursement or other market-based incentives for improving health outcomes of plan enrollees. - Implement a QIS that includes at least one of the following: - o Activities for improving health outcomes;
+- Implement a QIS, which is a payment structure that provides increased reimbursement or other market-based incentives for improving health outcomes of plan enrollees. - Implement a QIS that has a topic area of at least one of the following: - Activities for improving health outcomes;

-- Activities to prevent hospital readmissions; - Activities to improve patient safety and reduce medical errors; - Activities for wellness and health promotion; and - Activities to reduce health and health care disparities. - Adhere to federal QIS requirements. - Adhere to Exchange guidelines, including the QIS User Guide for 2020. - Report on progress implementing the QIS to the Exchange in accordance with guidelines established by the Exchange.
+- Activities to prevent hospital readmissions; - o Activities to improve patient safety and reduce medical errors; - Activities for wellness and health promotion; and/or - Activities to reduce health and health care disparities. - Address health and health disparities by choosing "activities to reduce health and health care disparities" as a topic area or addressing the reduction of health and health care disparities as part of the activities implemented within any other chosen topic area(s). - Adhere to federal QIS requirements. - Adhere to Exchange guidelines, including the QIS User Guide for 2021. - Report on progress implementing the QIS to the Exchange in accordance with guidelines established by the Exchange.